andandandand/fiftyone-getting-started/README.md

 ## Installation

+This repository is set up to run on a [Github Codespace](https://github.com/features/codespaces), a cloud environment running on Microsoft Azure.

 ## Development Environment
 - The project includes a `.devcontainer/devcontainer.json` for consistent development setup
 - Uses a custom container image with FiftyOne and MongoDB pre-installed